Optimal Liquidation under Partial Information with Price Impact: Examples and numerical results

 \section{Examples and numerical results}

 In this section we study the optimal liquidation rate and the expected liquidation profit in our model.
 For concreteness we work in the framework of Example~\ref{exm2}, that is the example where $\eta^\P$ depends on the liquidation strategy as well as on a two-state Markov chain.
-We focus on two different research questions: (i) the influence of model parameters on the form of the optimal liquidation rate; (ii) the additional liquidation profit from the use of stochastic filtering and a comparison to classical approaches.
+We focus on two different research questions: i.) the influence of model parameters on the form of the optimal liquidation rate; ii.) the additional liquidation profit from the use of stochastic filtering and a comparison to classical approaches.
 Moreover, we report the results of a small calibration study.

-\paragraph{Numerical method.} Since the HJB equation cannot be solved analytically, we resort to numerical methods.
+\paragraph{Numerical method.} Since equation in \eqref{eq:HJB-2-2} in the setting of Example~\ref{exm2}, cannot be solved analytically, we resort to numerical methods.
 We apply an explicit finite difference scheme to solve the HJB equation and to compute the corresponding liquidation strategy.
 First, we turn the HJB equation into an initial value problem via time reversion.
 Given a time discretization $0=t_0<\dots<t_k<\dots<t_m=T$ we set $V'_{t_0}=h$, and given $V'_{t_k}$, we approximate the liquidation strategy as follows:

 where $\nabla^{\text{disc}}$ is the gradient operator with derivatives replaced by suitable finite differences.
-In a slight abuse of language we refer to $\nu_{t_k}^\ast$ from \eqref{eq:optprob} as the optimal liquidation rate.
+In the sequel we refer to $\nu_{t_k}^\ast$ from \eqref{eq:optprob} as the candidate optimal liquidation rate.
 With this we obtain the next time iterate of the value function,

-Since the comparison principle holds, as shown in Theorem \ref{thm:viscosity}, and the value function is the unique viscosity solution of our HJB equation, we get convergence of the proposed procedure to the value function by similar arguments as in \citet{barles1991,dang2014}; details are omitted.
+Since the comparison principle holds, as shown in Theorem \ref{thm:viscosity}, and the value function is the unique viscosity solution of our HJB equation, we get convergence of the proposed procedure to the value function by similar arguments as in \citet{barles1991,dang2014}; details are presented in Appendix \ref{app:num}.
+The motivation for using the candidate optimal strategy is as follows: the value function obtained by the finite difference approximation \eqref{eq:disc} can be viewed as value function in an approximating control problem where the state process follows a discrete time Markov chain, and the candidate optimal strategy \eqref{eq:optprob} is the optimal strategy in the approximating problem, see for instance Chapter~IX of \citet{bib:fleming-soner-06}.
+The convergence result for the finite difference approximation of the value function suggests that the candidate optimal strategy is nearly optimal in the original problem.
+A formal analysis of the optimality properties of the candidate optimal strategy is however beyond the scope of the present paper.